bariscodefxy/aptu/README.md

 ```bash
 git clone https://github.com/bariscodefxy/aptu && cd aptu && ./install.sh
 ```

+## Note
+You can delete the aptu folder after installation.

 ## Support
 If you like this project, you can contribute to me by starring it.